1945 Canadian federal election: National results

 x - less than 0.005% of the popular vote.

 1 1945 Progressive Conservative vote compared to 1940 National Government + Conservative vote.

 2 1945 Social Credit vote compared to 1940 New Democracy + Social Credit vote.

 3 1945 Labor-Progressive vote compared to 1940 Communist vote.

 4 The successful "Independent CCF" candidate ran as a People's Co-operative Commonwealth Federation candidate.

 5 One Progressive Conservative candidate ran under the "National Government" label that the party had used in the 1940 election.

+6 MP Dorise Nielsen was elected in 1940 as a Unity candidate in North Battleford.
+She joined the Labor-Progressive Party in 1943 and ran for re-election in 1945 as an LPP MP and lost.
+Fred Rose was elected to parliament for Cartier as a Labor-Progressive MP in a 1943 by-election.
+He was re-elected in 1945.

 Vote and seat summaries

 Results by province

 xx - less than 0.05% of the popular vote.